Save China's Tigers

-Save China's Tigers (SCT) is an international charitable foundation based in Hong Kong, the United States, and the United Kingdom (Office in London) which aims to save the big cats of China from extinction.
+Save China's Tigers (SCT) is an international charitable foundation based in Hong Kong, the United States, and the United Kingdom (headquartered in London) that aims to save the big cats of China from extinction.
 It focuses on the Chinese tigers (South China tigers).
-It also has branches in Mainland China and South Africa.
+It also has other branches in mainland China and South Africa.

 Aims

-According to Save China's Tigers the organization's vision is to raise awareness of the plight of the Chinese tiger and to strive for its protection and preservation through public education, introduction and experimentation with advanced conservation models in China and abroad, and raising funds to support these initiatives.
-Another aim is to act as a liaison for all those organizations concerned with the conservation of China's wildlife, sustainable development, biodiversity and habitat.
-According to Save China's Tigers the organizations goal is to reverse the fate of the South China tiger from the brink of extinction by taking them out of zoos, breeding them, letting them regain their hunting abilities, and reintroducing them back to China's wild.
+The organization's primary objective is to raise awareness regarding the vulnerability of the Chinese Tiger, while advocating for its protection and preservation.
+This mission is pursued through public education, the introduction of advanced conservation models, and experimentation with these models both within China and internationally.
+Additionally, the organization seeks to secure funding to support these conservation initiatives.
+Another aim is to act as a liaison for all those organizations concerned with the conservation of China's wildlife, sustainable development, biodiversity, and habitat.

 History

-"Save China's Tigers" was founded in 2000 by Li Quan.
-Stuart Bray, her then-husband and a former executive at Deutsche Bank, helped fund the nascent enterprise.
+"Save China's Tigers" is a conservation organization founded in 2000 by Li Quan.
+Li Quan's then-husband, Stuart Bray, who had previously worked as an executive at Deutsche Bank, provided financial support for the organization during its early stages.